prog4biol/pfb2019/README.md

 >>> print(l2)
 ['a', 'one', 'two', '1']
 ```
 > Not what you expected?!
-Boht lists have changed because we only copied a pointer to the original list when we wrote `l2=list`.
+Both lists have changed because we only copied a pointer to the original list when we wrote `l2=list`.

 Let's copy the list using the `copy()` method.
 ```python